Elorucov/ProjectB/API.md

 This method may return error with these codes: `11`, `16`.

 ## reports.get
 This method return reports.

+> [!NOTE]
-Please note: the server does not return reports with vulnerabilities that are not created by the current authorized member, or that relate to a product that is not owned by the current authorized member.
+> The server does not return reports with vulnerabilities that are not created by the current authorized member, or that relate to a product that is not owned by the current authorized member.

 ### Parameters
 | Name            | Type     | Description                                                                                        |